Dexecure/JS-Proxy/README.md

 #JS-Proxy

-A man-in-the-middle proxy which captures JavaScript on the fly and lets you modify it using a callback.
+A multithreaded man-in-the-middle proxy which captures JavaScript on the fly and lets you modify it using a callback.

 ##Installation
 ```